 For a big meal, you might be buying food ahead of time.
 For best results, store unwashed green beans in your fridge in an airtight container for up to 7 days.
 Wash them right before using.

-Lucky you, we say.
+Yes, definitely.
 They’re a little more tender and sweeter.
 They’re also smaller—this means that you’ll need to keep an eye on your timing so you don’t overcook them.

 Green Beans with Browned Butter and Almonds